-During the next school term, two pupils were seriously injured in separate incidents, as a result of faulty installation of floor tiles by the building contractor.
-The parents of these pupils have made claims against the school for the injury sustained by their children.
+During the following school term, two pupils were seriously injured in separate incidents caused by faulty installation of floor tiles by the building contractor.
+The parents of these pupils have made claims against both the school and the building contractor for the injury sustained by their children.